AdguardTeam/AdguardAssistant/DEPLOYMENT.md

   it) or leave empty to publish from `master`.
 The `resolve` job accepts `master` and `vX.Y.Z[-beta[.N]]` refs only — commit SHAs are rejected, so use the tag, not the merge commit SHA.
-Re-running is idempotent **only for the tag step** (the tag job force-retags): a full re-run after a `commit-dist`-only failure re-executes `deploy-npm`, which fails with `EPUBLISHCONFLICT` once the version exists (the release actually shipped — a red run with a misleading failure notification).
+Re-running is idempotent **only for the tag step** (the tag job force-retags): a full re-run after a failure that happened past `deploy-npm` re-executes it, which fails with `EPUBLISHCONFLICT` once the version exists (the release actually shipped — a red run with a misleading failure notification).
 Prefer re-running individual failed jobs from the run page, within the artifact retention